simenopsahl/GIMP-NightOwl/README.md

 # GIMP-NightOwl
- Night Owl dark theme for GIMP 2.10
+ Night Owl dark theme for GIMP 2.10 that I made for personal use.

 This theme is modified from the default GIMP 2.0 dark theme.